Pi Cluster Documentation

 • Step 6.
 Create Vault TLS certificate

-In case you have your own domain, a valid TLS certificate signed by Letsencrypt can be obtained for Minio server, using Certbot.
+In case you have your own domain, a trusted TLS certificate signed by Letsencrypt can be obtained for Vault server, using Certbot.

 See certbot installation instructions in CertManager - Letsencrypt Certificates Section.
 Those instructions indicate how to install certbot using DNS challenge with IONOS DNS provider (my DNS provider).
 Similar procedures can be followed for other DNS providers.